ropensci/roweb3/content/blog/2021-11-23-how-i-test-cffr/index.md

 testthat::test_dir("tests/testthat/test_ci")
 ```

-And voilá!
+And voilà!
 The Markdown report is created on
 `tests/testthat/test_ci/_snaps/full_cff.md`.

 However I was not completely comfortable with this setup.
 Locally, I have